nikhilsrajan/chain-reaction/README.md

-# chain-reaction
+# Chain Reaction

-Chain reaction - the game.
+Implementation of the logic behind a mobile game of the same name.

+## Requirements

+Python 3.7.13+